How to Connect a Dell Monitor to Your MacBook Pro

 Best to use when: Your monitor doesn’t have any inputs that correspond to your MacBook Pro.

-Estimated Time: 5 minutes.
+Estimated Time: 5 minutes

-Various possible video adapter permutations are possible, but your source must be more advanced than the input on the display.
+Process: Various possible video adapter permutations are possible, but your source must be more advanced than the input on the display.

 So, for example, you couldn’t convert a Mini DisplayPort (Thunderbolt 2) source to USB-C (Thunderbolt 3).
-You could, however, convert a USB-C source signal to Mini DP.
+You could, however, convert a USB-C source signal to a Mini DP.

-The most common options here are VGA, DVI, HDMI, and DisplayPort.
-Avoid VGA if possible, because your picture quality will suffer from the outdated format.
+1. Connect your video cable to the Dell monitor.
+The most common options are VGA, DVI, HDMI, and DisplayPort.
+Avoid VGA if possible because your picture quality will suffer from the outdated format.

-Step 2: Plug the other end of your video cable into your video adapter.
+2. Plug the other end of your video cable into your video adapter.

+3. With your MacBook Pro on, plug the other end of the video adapter into your MacBook.
 The most common adapters are USB-C to HDMI and Mini DisplayPort to HDMI, but just about any video adapter you can imagine exists in some form.

 Method 3: Use a USB-C Dock